 - Can they TTQA orally or does writing present a challenge?

 Having determined the area of weakness, the [informed] teacher must back it up and begin instruction with what the student already knows.
-After instruction has been provided with fidelity, progress should be evaluated.
-If the student has responded to instruction, this indicates a curriculum disability that has been addressed.
+After instruction has been provided with fidelity, evaluate student progress.
+Improvement, or response to instruction, indicates the curriculum disability has been addressed.
 If the student continues to struggle, further analysis may be necessary.

 We have all encountered students who struggle.
-While we don’t want to disregard a true learning disability, it is important for teachers to explore the possibility of a curriculum disability by asking:
+While we don’t want to disregard a true learning disability, it is important for teachers (and districts) to explore the possibility of a curriculum disability or instructional confusion by asking:

 - Is the curriculum meeting the learner’s needs?

-- What can we as teachers do to help facilitate learning?
+- What can we do to help facilitate learning?

-- Is there something we should do differently to address learning concerns?
+- What adjustments should be made to address learning concerns?